dell/omnia/CONTRIBUTE.md

 * __How to verify it:__ For most of the PRs, the answer here will be trivial: the build must pass, system tests must pass, visual inspection, etc. This section becomes more important when the way to reproduce the issue the PR is resolving is non-trivial, like running some specific command or workload generator.

 ## Signing Your Commits
 We require that developers sign off their commits to certify that they have permission to contribute the code in a pull request.
-This way of certifying is commonly known as the [https://developercertificate.org/](Developer Certificate of Origin (DCO)).
+This way of certifying is commonly known as the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
 We encourage all contributors to read the DCO text before signing a commit and making contributions.

-To make sure that pull requests have all commits signed off, we use the [https://probot.github.io/apps/dco/](Probot DCO plugin).
+To make sure that pull requests have all commits signed off, we use the [Probot DCO plugin](https://probot.github.io/apps/dco/).

 ### Signing off a commit